Accumulated distribution definition

 Stop orders are types of order that instruct your broker to execute a trade when it reaches a particular level: one which is less favourable than the current market price.
 They can also be known as stop-loss orders.

-A straddle is a type of options trading strategy that allows traders to speculate on whether a market is about to become volatile or not, without having to predict a specific price movement.
-Straddles involve either buying or selling simultaneous call and put options with matching strike prices and expiration dates.
+A straddle in trading is a type of options strategy, which enables traders to speculate on whether a market is about to become volatile without having to predict a specific price movement.
+It involves either buying or selling simultaneous call and put options with matching strike prices and expiration dates.

 Support level definition